9oelM/super-fullstack/README.md

 ## C9 compatible(?)
 Yeah I'm in a military base right now, so I cannot run anything locally.
 So I needed to make this work for [c9](https://c9.io) environment.

+But you can also use this for just a normal project running locally as well!

 ## Development
 * Frontend: Codes run at the port 8080, using `parcel`'s server.